The question is simple enough: “Can an IRA be used to own foreign real estate?”

 Timing is everything.
 If you are certain that you do not want to personally use the property you buy for at least five years, take a close look at converting your SEP, Simple, or Traditional IRA to a Roth.
 You may also be able to roll over an employer plan like a 401k to a Traditional IRA, then convert.
 Voluntarily paying tax on the converted amount is really all about the options you are giving yourself five years from now.

 First, take your IRA and convert it to a self-directed IRA.
 This is the first step to putting yourself in position to purchase properties overseas with your IRA.
 Next, submit a brief form to your custodian to convert your pre-tax (traditional) IRA to a Roth.
 You will be taxed on the converted amount on your tax return for that year.
 Then purchase the real estate in your newly minted Roth IRA, and place it into the resort rental program.
-All net receipts of the rental are simply deposited into your Roth IRA account at your custodian.
+You deposit all net rental receipts directly into your Roth IRA account, managed by your custodian.

-Once you achieve the age of 59.5 years, and it has been at least 5 years since you converted to a Roth IRA, you are able to take a full distribution of your Roth IRA without penalties or taxes.
-In your case, you can take a distribution of the property – moving it from the Roth IRA to your individual name, completely free.
+Once you reach the age of 59.5 years and it has been at least 5 years since you converted to a Roth IRA, you can take a full distribution without penalties or taxes.
+In your case, you can take a distribution of the property – moving it to your individual name, completely free.
 Once it’s distributed, you can use it.
-Even better, all the rental earnings for the past five years can stay in the Roth account and be re-invested, or withdrawn, all based on your choice.
+Even better, you can keep all the rental earnings from the past five years in the Roth account, reinvest them, or withdraw them, depending on your choice.

 If you decide that the property is no longer a home base for you, you can sell that property in your IRA and move the funds to your new location.
-Once again, since you are at least 59.5 years old and converted more than 5 years ago, you can take a distribution anytime.
+Provided you’re at least 59.5 years old and converted more than 5 years ago, you can take a distribution anytime.

-If you are still perplexed at the voluntary payment of taxes, consider the following.
+Consider the following.
 Most people will face a retirement that will require them to pay income tax on all their earnings for the rest of their lives.
-Those that hold Roth IRAs will have an option of taking distributions for the rest of their days with no taxes for them, and in most instances, even for the lifetime of their heirs.
+Those who hold Roth IRAs can take distributions for the rest of their lives without paying taxes.
+In most instances, their heirs can also benefit from tax-free distributions for their lifetimes.

 Following the Roth rules for distribution opens up incredibly flexible possibilities for potential retirees to invest in a property overseas.